rafiulzahid/Auto-email-reply/README.md

-# Auto Email Reply Workflow
+# Intelligent Email Response Automation System

 This project is an automated email reply system built with n8n, Gmail, and OpenAI.